Cleveland Clinic logo

 Can supplements improve my prostate health?

-Dietary supplements don’t have to go through clinical trials or get approval from the United States Food and Drug Administration (FDA), so there isn’t much data on them.
-Supplements may show minor benefits, but most people won’t see an improvement in their prostate health from taking them.
+Dietary supplements don’t have to go through clinical trials or get approval from the United States Food and Drug Administration (FDA).
+So, there isn’t a lot of data on them.
+They may show minor benefits.
+But most people won’t see their prostate health improve if they take them.

 Additional Common Questions